Equipment & Facility Design for Risk Zones

 • Ongoing Control Activities:

-• Environmental monitoring program (EMP) for risk zones
+• Environmental monitoring program for risk zones

-Routine hygiene validation and swabbing
+Routine hygiene verification and swabbing

 Internal audits of zoning effectiveness